Texas CHIP: Children's Health Insurance Program

 Like Children's Medicaid (STAR), Texas CHIP delivers services through managed care organizations.
 Families choose from health plans available in their service area.
 Many MCOs participate in both STAR (Medicaid) and CHIP, so families may be able to keep the same health plan if a child transitions from Medicaid to CHIP or vice versa as family income changes.

 Unlike Medicaid, CHIP charges small enrollment fees and copays in some income ranges.
-These are capped to keep coverage affordable — see the cost sharing section below.
+These are capped to keep coverage affordable.

 Who qualifies for Texas CHIP?